 You identify permanent message policies using the DB_ENV->repmgr_set_ack_policy() method.
 Note that you can set permanent message policies at any time during the life of the application.

-The following permanent message policies are available when you use the replication framework:
+The following permanent message policies are available when you use the Replication Manager: